How to Wear Wigs with Glasses: A Complete Guide for Comfort & Style

 3. Alternatively, you can wear your glasses on top of your ear tabs.
 Some wig wearers find this more comfortable and feel more confident that the look and fit of their wig won’t be compromised.

 TOP TIP – If your ear tabs have metal stays, you can push them up slightly and create more space for your glasses to sit comfortably.
 Or, if you have open ear tabs, you can thread your glasses through the small opening in your ear tabs for a secure fit.
-However, please don’t force your glasses through, otherwise you risk breaking them.
+However, remember not to force your glasses through; otherwise, you risk breaking them.

 What Wig Type is Best for Wearing Wigs with Glasses?

-It’s important that you find a comfortable wig in terms of how it feels on your head and how well it supports your glasses.
+When wearing glasses with a wig, it’s important that you find a comfortable wig in terms of how it feels on your head and how well it supports your glasses.
+Here are examples of the best kinds of wigs to wear with glasses:

-Our top tip for wearing wigs with glasses is to choose a wig that has an open weft construction.
+Our top tip for wearing wigs with glasses is to choose a wig that has an openweft construction.
 You can gently tuck your glasses through the wefts for security, and they’ll sit neatly behind your ears.
-Open weft wigs are an affordable wig option, and the weft construction keeps your head cool.
-This stunning Sky Noriko from Rene of Paris wefted wig is a fabulous option for styling with glasses or sunglasses.
+Open-weft wigs are an affordable wig option, and the weft construction keeps your head cool.
+The stunning Sky Noriko from Rene of Paris wefted wig is a fabulous option for styling with glasses or sunglasses.
+More of our wefted favourites include:

 You can also try a monofilament wig for pairing with glasses.
 The main body of a monofilament wig is wefted, and the top uses a sheer, soft monofilament fabric for an extremely natural look.
-These wigs tend to be a little pricier, however you have more freedom with styling.
-For more insight into why we love monofilament wigs, check out our dedicated blog post.
+These wigs tend to be a little pricier; however, you have more freedom with styling.

 Additional Tips for Wearing Wigs with Glasses

-• Use a small amount of wig tape to secure the arm of your glasses in place.
+Use a small amount of wig tape to secure the arm of your glasses in place.
+You can also use wig clips or combs to keep your wig in place and minimise slippage when wearing glasses.

-• Think about the frame of your glasses – a thin frame will offer you more room to work with, however could be more susceptible to damage.
+Think about the frame of your glasses – a thin frame will offer you more room to work with, but it may be more susceptible to damage.

-• The feel of wearing wigs with glasses will always take a little while to get used to, so don’t abandon a method on your first go.
+The feeling of wearing wigs with glasses will always take a little while to get used to, so don’t abandon a method on your first go.

 There isn’t a one-size-fits-all solution for wearing glasses and wigs together.
 You shouldn’t have to compromise when wearing wigs with glasses, so experiment until you find a method that makes you look and feel fantastic.

-We hope our tips on how to wear wigs with glasses has been helpful!
+We hope our tips on how to wear wigs with glasses have been helpful!
+Here at Simply Wigs, we’re here to support all our wonderful wig-wearers.
 For more wig wisdom, have a read of our blog.
-Or, have a browse of our stunning wig collection to find the perfect wig for you.
+Or, if you fancy wearing glasses with a wig, browse our stunning collection to find the perfect style for you.

 Would you like to save 15% off your next order!